Jiří Vacek

 Jiří Vacek (25 May 1931 – 27 April 2021) was a Czech mystic, writer and translator of spiritual literature.

 He was active as a teacher of yoga, mysticism and non-dualistic philosophy Advaita Vedanta in the Czech Republic.
 His spiritual practice was based on the teachings of Sri Ramana Maharshi, the Tamil sage of Arunachala.
-J. Vacek is the author of the unique encyclopaedia of yoga and mysticism published in the form of a book series entitled The Highest Yoga and Mysticism.
+J. Vacek is the author of the unique encyclopedia of yoga and mysticism published in the form of a book series entitled The Highest Yoga and Mysticism.
 His articles on spiritual practice have been published in several Czech and foreign journals.
 He is also an author of many CDs and DVDs on various spiritual topics.
 J. Vacek translated a number of works from various fields of spiritual literature into the Czech language, especially, the teachings of Ramana Maharshi as well as many other foreign works.
 As a promoter of yoga and mysticism, he has significantly influenced the local spiritual scene.

 Biography

 Jiří Vacek was born in 1931 in Slaný (a town near Prague) on Whit Monday, a day belonging to Whitsuntide – a significant feast of the liturgical year (the feast of the Holy Spirit).
-His childhood was affected by the German occupation of the Czechoslovakia during the World War II, when the whole Czech nation suffered greatly under the Nazi rule.
+His childhood was affected by the German occupation of Czechoslovakia during World War II, when the whole Czech nation suffered greatly under the Nazi rule.

 The beginnings of his interest in the spiritual life date back to as early as 1945.
 The very first spiritual book J. Vacek encountered, which influenced him greatly, was the Burning Bush (subtitled the Revealed Mystic Path) by Karel Weinfurter.
 According to this book, J. Vacek started practising mystic exercises, namely the mantra repetition (IEOUA mantra) and silent concentration on the spiritual heart.

 From the very start, he also felt attracted to the personality of Ramana Maharshi, a spiritual teacher and sage from the 19th to 20th century, whose atma-vichara (the path of Self-enquiry) J. Vacek practiced from the end of the 1950s.
-His other spiritual masters, who he was personally in touch with, were Jaroslav Kočí from Ostrava and later Míla Tomášová.
+His other spiritual masters, whom he was personally in touch with, were Jaroslav Kočí from Ostrava and later Míla Tomášová.